swseighman/MultiCloud-Serverless/README.md

 [
     "Learning Micronaut on AWS Lambda",
-    "Micronaut Serverless on AWS Lamba"
+    "Micronaut Serverless on AWS Lambda"
 ]
 ```
 Congratulations!
 You have successfully created and deployed a Lambda function and created a resource so that you can access a public URI.